TSiu88/ParkAPI/README.md

 * _Markdown_

 ## Notable Features
 This API updates a running count of number of parks in a state as parks are added, deleted, and modified to switch states.
+This README also contains multiple expandable sections and a gif file.

 ## Specifications